tumaer/SciML/_sources/lecture/cc-1-linear.md

 2. Then we need a strategy to fit our hypothesis parameters $\vartheta$ to the data points we have $\left\{x^{(i)}, y^{\text {(i)}}\right\}_{i=1,...m}$.

     1. Define a suitable cost function $J$, which emphasizes the importance of certain traits to the model.
-I.e. if a certain data area is of special importance to our model we should penalize modelling failures for those points much more heavily than others.
+I.e. if a certain data area is of special importance to our model we should penalize modeling failures for those points much more heavily than others.
 A typical choice is the *Least Mean Square* (LMS) i.e.

         $$J(\vartheta)=\frac{1}{2} \sum_{i=1}^{m}\left(h\left(x^{(i)}\right)-y^{(i)}\right)^{2}$$